minjo1234/TIL/3.Resource/CS/Cloud/AWS/Load Balancer.md

 Application Load Balancer
-- Enabled by default (can be disabled )
+- Enabled by default (can be disabled at the Target Group level)
+- No charges for inter AZ data

+Network Load Balancer & Gateway Load Balancer
+-